judy-n/Trader/phase2/documents/README.txt

 Our program uses a GUI.
 Successfully logging in, signing up, or choosing to demo the program will open a new window where you use the actual trade program.
 To log out, close the dashboard window and click the logout button on the remaining window.
-The original window is not closable using the [X] button on the window--please exit the program using the "Exit the program" button on the start menu.
+Please exit the program using the "Exit the program" button on the start menu.

 - administrative users are separated from normal users in that they cannot trade and do not have an inventory, wishlist, etc.